 We also analyse statistical evidence of transaction values and volumes produced by external publications.

-We survey tens of thousands of corporate and in-house contacts provided to us participating firms, to get their opinions on the firms and lawyers they use.
+We survey corporate and in-house contacts provided to us participating firms to get their opinions on the firms and lawyers they use.

 Client feedback is used in support of transactional evidence when determining a firm’s ranking or lawyer’s rating.
 What this means is good feedback alone will not ensure a firm or lawyer is ranked or rated – a firm or individual must be experienced in advising on significant transactional work.